 Rebooting Azure Role Instances may sound a little scary.
 What happens during reboot?
 Are users impacted?
 Is work lost?
 How can one ensure that things are stable during a reboot?

 CloudMonix is a cloud monitoring SaaS product designed specifically to handle monitoring and automation needs of Microsoft Azure users.
-It supports monitoring and healing a diverse number of Azure resources, such as Virtual Machines, Cloud Roles, Web Apps, Service Bus, Storage, SQL Azure, and more.
+It supports monitoring and auto-healing a diverse number of Azure resources, such as Virtual Machines, Cloud Roles, Web Apps, Service Bus, Storage, SQL Azure, and more.
 Learn more here.